 The advantage to Costa Rica is that as a whole it tends to be a bit safer than Mexico – but if you pick the right towns you’d be completely fine in either country.

 While your bank account may love it, Mexico is considered a less safe country than Costa Rica.
-Netflix and docu-series fans will know all about the drug cartels and their territory disputes, meaning districts with heavy cartel presence, such as Nuevo Leon situated on the border, can be a bit intimidating.
+Netflix and docu-series fans will know all about the crime issues and their territory disputes, meaning districts with heavy cartel presence, such as Nuevo Leon situated on the border, can be a bit intimidating.